kubernetes-sigs/kwok/site/content/en/docs/design/architecture.md

 We now provide some runtime to simulate the cluster, such as:

 - `binary` - It will download required binaries of control plane components and start them directly.
-- `docker` - It will use `docker compose` to start the control plane components.
+- `docker` - It will use `docker` to start the control plane components.
-- `podman` - It will use `podman-compose` to start the control plane components.
+- `podman` - It will use `podman` to start the control plane components.
-- `nerdctl` - It will use `nerdctl compose` to start the control plane components.
+- `nerdctl` - It will use `nerdctl` to start the control plane components.
 - `kind` - It will use `kind` to start a cluster and deploy the `kwok` into it.

 ### Components